SharePoint/sp-dev-docs/docs/solution-guidance/security-apponly-azuread.md

 $clientContext.ExecuteQuery()
 $clientContext.Web.Title
 ```

+## Using this principal with the Pnp Modernization Scanner
+Now you have created the Azure Active Directory Application Registration, proceed with [following the steps here](https://docs.microsoft.com/en-us/sharepoint/dev/transform/modernize-scanner) to use this principal with the tool.

 ## FAQ
 ### Can I use other means besides certificates for realizing app-only access for my Azure AD app?